tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

   is completely independent of the standard TLS handshake flow and does not interfere with existing handshake messages or their processing.

-- Independent key derivation: Key derivation for attestation (to be defined) will be independent of the regular TLS key schedule.
-This ensures that attestation processing does not affect the standard TLS key derivation and security properties.
+- Independent key derivation: Key derivation for attestation (see {{crypto-ops}}) ensures independence of the regular TLS key schedule.
+As a result, attestation processing does not affect the standard TLS key derivation and security properties.

 This minimal integration approach provides intuitive reasoning why TLS security is